Sheridan-Tech/Git-Commands/README.md

 Git Commands
 ============

-_A list of useful Git commands
-A more comprehensive list with organization by task in mind_
+_A more comprehensive list of useful Git commands with organization by task in mind_

 ___